actions-marketplace-validations/udondan_cdk-nodejs/README.md

 - **AWS_ACCESS_KEY_ID**: AWS access key associated with an IAM user
 - **AWS_SECRET_ACCESS_KEY**: Secret key associated with the access key
 - **AWS_DEFAULT_REGION**: AWS Region to send the request to.
 Default: `us-east-1`
-- **COMMAND**: The command to execute, defaults to deploy.
-Default: `cdk deploy --require-approval never`
 - **SUBDIR**: Subdirectory of the repository to change to, before running the action
 - **DEBUG**: If `true`, debug mode is enabled. **Might leak secrets in output**.